What is a SLOlio?

 Inspired by The Moth organization, SLOlio gives the opportunity for people from all walks of life to share and listen to stories that not only entertain, but also promote deeper connections and understandings among ourselves and our community.
 We come together to celebrate good stories, well told by both seasoned storytellers and those who may not have as much experience, but who have the passion and desire to share their stories.

-Upcoming events and themes can be found on the Events page.
+Upcoming events and themes can be found on the Upcoming page.
 And be sure and check our recordings of stories from past events on our Recordings page.
 If you would like some help on choosing and presenting a story, our Storytelling Tips page may be of some help.